aznhe21/actions-preview.nvim/README.md

     -- If you use optional `less -R` (or similar command), you can also use `hl.with_pager`. hl.with_pager("command-to-diff-highlight"),
     -- hl.with_pager("command-to-diff-highlight", "custom-pager"),

+    -- Functions can also be specified for items.
+Functions are executed during setup.
+    -- This is useful for `require(...)` at definition time, such as in lazy.nvim. function()
+        return require("actions-preview.highlight").delta()
+    end,
   },
 }
 ```